Tianqi-py/AGALE/README.md

 You can use the scripts as examples to prepare other graph datasets to test your model in incremental settings.
 Have fun!

+Please cite our paper using the following bibtex code:

+'''

+'''